-I started the blog in January 2013 because I was frustrated about the state of reproducibility in political science:
+I started my blog in January 2013 because I was frustrated with the state of reproducibility in the social sciences:

-- many journals did not publish replication policies online
+- many journals did not have replication policies

 - many authors did not keep replication data files on their computers to send them out on request

-- many authors did not keep clearly commented R code or STATA .do files for their models
+- many authors did not keep clearly commented R code or STATA .do files for replication purposes

-- some authors did not answer to emails about replication, or they refused to send the data
+- some refused to send the data upon request